Fire Alarm Policy

 Failure to Obtain Alarm Permit– All alarm systems shall be registered with the City of Burlington.
-Any person or firm that fails to register an alarm system with the City of Burlington, Alarm System Coordinator shall be subject to a civil penalty of one hundred dollars ($100.00).
+Any person or firm that fails to register an alarm system with the City of Burlington Alarm System Coordinator within 10 days shall be subject to a civil penalty of one hundred dollars ($100.00).

-Excessive False Alarms– Four or more false alarms within a permit year is excessive.
+Excessive False Alarms– Five or more false alarms in a 12-month rolling period.

-Civil Penalties– Excessive false alarms for any alarm system within a permit year shall subject the alarm user to a civil penalty according to the following schedule.
+Civil Penalties– Excessive false alarms for any alarm system within a 12-month rolling period shall subject the alarm user to a civil penalty according to the following schedule.

-Failure to respond– If a keyholder does not respond within thirty (30) minutes of the alarm, it will be counted as a false alarm.
+Failure to respond– If a keyholder does not respond within thirty (30) minutes of the alarm or refuse to respond, it will be counted as a false alarm.
 Failure to provide up-to-date contact information can also result in a "Failure to Respond" situation of a false alarm.